 Users can deploy in one-click several virtual machines to compute their own genomic files and include them in the local Insyght reference data for further analysis

 For the first scenario, the application Insyght Comparative Genomics is available in the AppDB for the self-deployment by users.
-As the deployment requires advanced skills (need of a x509 certificate, usage of the command line interface, and a lot of commands or scripting), it was done by the IFB-core team.
+As the deployment requires advanced skills (need of a X.509 certificate, usage of the command line interface, and a lot of commands or scripting), it was done by the IFB-core team.
 Then, users were able to sign in the deployed Insyght instance, upload their data, perform their data analysis and visualise the results.

-For the second scenarii, the application requires several virtual machines : a web interface, a database, a computing cluster with a master and several computing nodes.
-The deployment of the whole application was done manually with scripts and the use of the jocci tool by the IFB-core team.
+For the second scenario, the application requires several virtual machines : a web interface, a database, a computing cluster with a master and several computing nodes.
+The deployment of the whole application was done manually with scripts and the use of the jOCCI tool by the IFB-core team.

 Feedback

 The demonstration was partly successful for the first scenario.
-Indeed, users where able to visualise their own genomic data in Insyght, but they were not able to deploy themselves the application.
-The way of using the EGI FedCLoud is not suitable for an usage by most of users of Insyght, who are mostly biologists, so not comfortable with the use of electronic certificates, scripts and OCCI.
+Indeed, users were able to visualise their own genomic data in Insyght, but they were not able to deploy themselves the application.
+The way of using the EGI FedCloud is not suitable, technically too demanding for most of the users of Insyght, who are mostly biologists, so not comfortable with the use of electronic certificates, scripts and OCCI.
+Unfortunately the simplified user interfaces for the Federated Cloud (Certificate-less access, AppDB VMOps Dahsboard) became available only towards the end of the project.

 Future plans

-The foreseen improvement will be to evaluate the new AppDB Dashboard for the deployment of the whole application made of many virtual machines providing the Web portal, the database and the virtual computing cluster.
+The foreseen improvement will be to evaluate the new AppDB VMOps Dashboard for the deployment of the whole application made of many virtual machines providing the Web portal, the database and the virtual computing cluster.
 We will also evaluate the possibility to use the OCCI connector on EGI clouds in conjunction with a cloud broker like SlipStream, as the Insyght application is already available as a recipe for complex deployments in that framework.
 The criteria of success will be the usefulness of these features to our users.

 PhenoMeNal project use case